 Why aren’t my positions adjusted as soon as I put the request in?

-Due to the fact that this action requires a system update, we process all requests for Crypto Stop Loss extensions on Sundays only, when most markets are closed and any interference with trading is minimized.
+Due to the fact that this action requires a system update, we process all requests for crypto Stop Loss extensions on Sundays only, when most markets are closed and any interference with trading is minimised.
+Update 25/12/2018: you may manually extend your Stop Loss.